surajtripathi/redis-cluster/README.md

 		`./redis-trib.rb create --replicas 1 127.0.0.1:7000 127.0.0.1:7001 127.0.0.1:7002 127.0.0.1:7003 127.0.0.1:7004 127.0.0.1:7005`

-Following is the node snippet to connect to clustor
+Following is the node snippet to connect to cluster

 ```javascript
 const Cluster = require("ioredis").Cluster;